Find Affordable College Courses

 14 Yearly Graduations

 University of Georgia comes in at #16 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The multi / interdisciplinary studies program at University of Georgia awarded 14 doctor's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+During the most recent year for which we have data, 14 people received their doctor's degree in multi / interdisciplinary studies from UGA.
+About 70% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+University of Georgia multi / interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $81,475.

 #16